IntersectMBO/plutus/plutus-conformance/README.md

 1. "parse error"

-The input files are expected to have the concrete syntax of our parser.
+The input files are expected to have the concrete syntax.
 The expected output will show "parse error" when the parser fails to parse the input file.

 2. "evaluation error"

-If the input file cannot be evaluated, the expected output will show "evaluation error".
+If evaluation fails with an error, the expected output will show "evaluation error".

 3. An untyped plutus core program

-This means the input file successfully evaluates to the output program as per our specification.
-The evaluated program is represented in our concrete syntax.
+This means the input file successfully evaluates to the output program as per the specification.
+The evaluated program is represented in the concrete syntax.

 ### Testing alternative implementation